GNU epsilon -- an extensible programming language: Small-step dynamic semantics

 The motivation for activation separators ``$\ACTIVATIONSEPARATOR$'' is similar but slightly more subtle: the problem is being able to distinguish a local, temporary bundle from a surrounding bundle which is being built on the value stack.
 Without such explicit markers it would be possible to pop the ``wrong'' number of values from the value stack.

 Moreover a procedure can be \textit{redefined}, or even defined for the first time, by one of its actual parameters.
-We only define semantics if the number of the passed parameters is correct, but their good number cannot be determined after all of them have been evaluated: hence, before letting a contractive rule fire, we have to check that the topmost objects in the value stack be \textit{all and only} the actual values. \\ \\ At this point it may be worth to remind the reader of Implementation Note~\ref{implementation-guarantees-implementation-note}: markers do not necessarily need to be represented and checked for at run time in an efficient implementation; quite the opposite, by specifying that some case yields an error we free ourselves from any implementation constraint.
+We only define semantics if the number of the passed parameters is correct, but their good number cannot be determined until\footnote{2014 correction: the original text said ``after'' instead of ``until''.} all of them have been evaluated: hence, before letting a contractive rule fire, we have to check that the topmost objects in the value stack be \textit{all and only} the actual values. \\ \\ At this point it may be worth to remind the reader of Implementation Note~\ref{implementation-guarantees-implementation-note}: markers do not necessarily need to be represented and checked for at run time in an efficient implementation; quite the opposite, by specifying that some case yields an error we free ourselves from any implementation constraint.

 For this reason we intentionally let, for example, ``wrong arity'' be an error condition (\SECTION\ref{epsilonzero-failure}) instead of specifying some ``fallback behaviour'' such as ignoring extra arguments or providing defaults for missing ones: in practice an efficient implementation will need to reserve stack frame slots or registers for return addresses, garbage collection structures or for some other implementation bookkeeping purpose: of course passing the wrong number of parameters will likely interfere with these conventions.
 We do not want this to be made more difficult or less efficient just because of the need of implementing a specific behavior, whose utility was dubious in the first place. \\ \\ Unfortunately an implementation cannot let configurations grow to an arbitrary complexity: